The United Nations Office for Project Services (UNOPS)

 Sustainable, inclusive and resilient health systems are critical to addressing global health challenges and achieving the Sustainable Development Goals.

 Around the world, inequities in health prevent underserved populations from achieving their full potential.
-The COVID-19 pandemic has further exposed the vulnerability of health systems.
+Climate change, conflict and the pandemic further expose the vulnerability of global health systems.

-From working with governments to develop and improve public health procurement to ensuring critical infrastructure is in place to improve access to services, we are committed to supporting the UN's Our Common Agenda and building a healthier future for all.
+From working with governments to develop and improve public health procurement to ensuring critical infrastructure is in place to improve access to services, we are committed to supporting efforts to build a healthier future for all.

 Initiatives